Part 1

 The object of our faith is more important than its certitude.

 It is better to have tenuous faith in the almighty God than unwavering faith in a lie.
-Jesus said even a little faith in God is enough to move our mountains.
+Jesus said that even a little faith in God is enough to move our personal mountains.

 Part 5

-Faith is to reborn believers what finding second wind is to marathon runners.
+Faith is to reborn believers what finding a second wind is to marathon runners.

-Instead of quitting the race at the first sign of fatigue, marathoners keep running until new energy enables them to maintain the same pace with more comfort and less distress.
+Instead of quitting the race at the first sign of fatigue, marathoners continue running until renewed energy allows them to maintain the same pace with greater ease and less distress.

-Amid affliction, faith sustains us through the resulting doubt and anger until our subjective feelings coincide with the objective evidence of God’s goodness and benevolence.
+Amid affliction, faith sustains us through the resulting doubt and anger until our subjective feelings align with the objective evidence of God’s goodness and benevolence.

 Part 6

-We may not understand ergonomic engineering, but we sit on chairs without checking to see if they are structurally sound because we trust the proficiency of the furniture designers.
+We may not understand ergonomics, but we sit on chairs without checking whether they are structurally sound because we trust the expertise of furniture designers.
 That is faith.

-We may not understand how acetylsalicylic acid interacts with our body to reduce fever, pain, and inflammation, but we trust the expertise of the Bayer scientists who formulate it, so we use their aspirin without reservation.
+We may not understand how acetylsalicylic acid works in our bodies to reduce fever, pain, and inflammation.
+Still, we trust the knowledge and experience of the Bayer scientists who formulated it, so we use their aspirin without reservation.
 That is faith.

-We may not understand why God lets us suffer, but we know he exists, he is present with us, he recognizes our plight, he cares for us, he has the resources to help us, and he has promised to come to our aid.
+We may not understand why God allows us to suffer, but we know he exists and is present with us; he recognizes our plight and cares about us; he has the resources to help us; and he has promised to come to our aid.

 Therefore, we trust he will help us endure our afflictions, produce goodness from them, and resolve them in accordance with his highest purpose for us and those in our orbit.